-Murder in the first degree is the most egregious of all homicide charges, and the potential consequences of conviction include life in prison without parole or even death.
-First degree murder is charged under certain specific conditions of the act of homicide:
+The first degree is the most egregious of all homicide charges, and the potential consequences of conviction include life in prison without parole or even death.
+This charge is based under certain specific conditions of the act of homicide:

-Under certain conditions, first degree murder is punishable by death.
-Prosecutors may seek the death penalty if specified aggravating factors are present in a first degree murder charge (21 O.S. § 701.12):
+Under certain conditions, this crime is punishable by death.
+Prosecutors may seek the death penalty if specified aggravating factors are present.
+(21 O.S. § 701.12):

 Regardless of the circumstances of the offense or the presence of any aggravating factors, there are certain individuals who are excluded from capital punishment.
 These include individuals who are mentally retarded as demonstrated by an IQ of 70 or below, if the retardation manifested itself before the defendant was 18, and anyone who was under the age of 18 at the time he or she committed the offense.

-Second degree murder does not require "malice aforethought" or premeditation.
-Acts of homicide committed through the wanton disregard for human life are often among those charged as second degree murder.
-Furthermore, if a death occurs during the commission of a felony other than those specifically designated under the first degree murder statute, the person or persons committing the crime will be charged with second degree murder.
+This crime does not require "malice aforethought" or premeditation.
+Acts of homicide committed through the wanton disregard for human life are often among those charged as second degree crimes.
+Furthermore, if a death occurs during the commission of a felony other than those specifically designated under the first degree murder statute, the person or persons committing the crime will be charged with in the second degree.

 State law includes unborn children as potential victims of homicide.
 If a criminal act results in the termination of pregnancy, miscarriage, stillbirth,